 As usual, you still have to do all the normal groundwork; which consists of Sending Promotional E-Mails To Your Subscribers, Recruiting J.V.'s and Affiliates.
 This time there's just one additional element; The Sales Funnel.

+Set Up Your Sales Funnel In The Marketplace and Let It Run Throughout Your Sales Campaign.
+The best part is that you can make it run on Auto-Pilot!

 The Sales Funnel Formula